-An aristocrat, Tocqueville’s purpose was to make a case to his elite countrymen back home in France that they ought to be doing the same as a buffer against the rapidly expanding power of the French Republic.
+An aristocrat, Tocqueville was stunned at the organizing capacity of everyday Americans.
 “I met with several kinds of associations in America of which I confess I had no previous notion,” he wrote, “and I have often admired the extreme skill with which the inhabitants of the United States succeed in proposing a common object for the exertions of a great many men and in inducing them voluntarily to pursue it.”

 Another contemporary American, Lauren Park, at first described her pre-2017 community engagement as non-political.
 She helped fundraise for local schools, she said in an interview with The Intercept, and joined the board of an autism society after her son’s diagnosis.
 For six years, she was on the board of the Boulder Valley Women’s Health Center.